 Nishant Shah is the Director of Research and Outreach and Professor of Aesthetics and Cultures of Technology at the ArtEZ University of the Arts, where he is responsible for building a research corpus that looks at the role that art and design education and practice can play towards building resilient futures, equitable societies, and critical diversity.
 Nishant is also connected as a Faculty Associate to the Berkman Klein Center for Internet & Society at Harvard University, where he examines the current conditions of technology, culture, fakeness, and art.
 His book Really Fake , will be available in July 2021.
 According to Nishant, design thinking begins with asking the right question.

 For the last 17 years Sobhi Khatib has worked with/for over 70 organizations to advance their efforts on innovation, strategy, storytelling, diversity and inclusion.
-To name a few of those organisations: Netflix, AlJazeera, United Nations, Amnesty International, Greenpeace.
+To name a few of those organizations: Netflix, AlJazeera, United Nations, Amnesty International, Greenpeace.
 Currently, Sobhi leads a program on systematic change at Amsterdam University of Applied Sciences .
 The program focuses on designed systems with emphasis on three topics: smart cities and government as platform, environmental sustainability, and a project on the intersection between art, technology and society.
-In addition, he instructs courses on diversity & inclusion.
+In addition, the instruction courses on diversity & inclusion.